ML4GW/aframe/projects/train/README.md

 You can assign various attributes to your W&B logger
 - name: name the run will be assigned
 - group: group to which the run will be assigned.
 This is useful for runs that are part of the same experiment but execute in different scripts, e.g. a hyperparameter sweep or maybe separate train, inferenence, and evaluation scripts
-- tags: comma separate list of tags to give your run.
+- tags: comma-separated list of tags to give your run.
 Makes it easy to filter in the dashboard e.g. for autoencoder runs
 - project: the workspace consisting of multiple related experiments that your run is a part of, e.g. aframe
 - entity: the group managing the experiments your run is associated, e.g. ml4gw.
 If left blank, the project and run will be associated with your personal account

 > **_Note_** All the attributes above can also be configured via [environment variables](https://docs.wandb.ai/guides/track/environment-variables#optional-environment-variables)

 Once your run is started, you can go to [wandb.ai](https://wandb.ai) and track your loss and validation score.
-If you don't want to track your run with W&B, just remove all the first three `--trainer` arguments above.
+If you don't want to track your run with W&B, just remove the first three `--trainer` arguments above.
 This will save your training metrics to a local CSV in the `save_dir`.

 ### Tune
 In addition, the train project consists of a tuning script for performing a distributed hyper-parameter search with Ray Tune.